felipenlunkes/felipenlunkes/README.md

 Hi!
 My name is Felipe Lunkes (he/him) and I am a Brazilian developer and biologist.

 * :books: I am currently studying C, JavaScript, Java and Python with the aim of becoming a backend developer or DevOps.
-* :desktop_computer: Linux and FreeBSD user.
+* :abacus: Linux and FreeBSD user.
 * :seedling: Ask me about OS design and implementation, x86 Assembly and C.
 * :construction: Developing the [Hexagonix Operating System](https://github.com/hexagonix) as a hobby.
 * :mag: Learn more about me by clicking on `😁 More about me` below!
 You can also see a list of all my projects [here](PROJECTS.md) or my top 3 projects below.